acmgit/minetest_poi/README.md

 If you have set a PoI, you can everytime jump back to the PoI with a simple Chatcommand.

 ### /poi_list [-a]  [-f]  [-c]
-Lists Points of Interest.
+Lists Points of Interest.<br>
-Option -a: List all Points of Interest with Coordinates Option -f: Lists forbidden Chars or Names
+Option -a: List all Points of Interest with Coordinates<br>
+Option -f: Lists forbidden Chars or Names<br>
-Option -c: Lists the Categories of PoI's
+Option -c: Lists the Categories of PoI's<br>

 ### /poi_jump [Name]
 Jumps to a Point of Interest.